RedThunder1/FoilingProject/README.md

 # FoilingProject
-Just a simple challenge between me and a friend to make a foiling system, I may add more to it eventually like support for variables.
+Just a simple challenge between me and a friend to make a foiling system.
+Currently it supports basic foiling but im working on support for compkex foiling which includes variables.